 The AGS team are now sharing their knowledge with a new series of 2 Minute Tips and Guitar 101 videos for its new YouTube channel aimed at helping some of the many new players become more confident with skills such as changing their strings, as well as more involved repair work such as replacing your guitar input jack.

-For more information visit the Ackworth Guitar Setups YouTube channel (opens in new tab) and website (opens in new tab).
+For more information visit the Ackworth Guitar Setups YouTube channel and website.